- Local councils

 This page provides information on the role of local councils in the planning process.

 Local councils are the statutory bodies known as the first tier of Local Government.
-They can be for a:
+They can be for a city, town or parish.

 They are independent from Cornwall Council.
 An active partnership of joint working is essential to deliver: